-BEFORE AGM DAY
+\ BEFORE AGM DAY \

-A: REGISTRATION Description Procedure i.
+A : A: REGISTRATION De Description ocedure i.
 Shareholders to Register with ARB Wemeet a.
 Access website at https://member.arbwemeet.com b.
-Select "Sign Up" to sign up as user. c.
-Read and indicate your acceptance of the 'Privacy Policy' and Individual Shareholders 'Terms & Conditions' by clicking on a small box □.
-Then select "Next". d.
-Access website at https://member.arbwemeet.come.
-Select "Sign Up" to sign up as user. f.
-Read and indicate your acceptance of the 'Privacy Policy' and 'Terms & Conditions' by clicking on a small box □.
-Then select " Next ". g.
-Fill-in your details - (i) ensure your email address is valid & (ii) create your own password. (iii) add the CDS account Then click " OK ". h.
-Registration as user completed. i.
-An email notification will be sent to you. j.
+Select " Sign Up " to sign up as user.
+Individual Shareholders c.
+Read and indicate your acceptance of the 'Privacy Policy' and 'Terms & clicking on a small box .
+Then select "Next".
+Read and indicate your acceptance of the 'Privacy Policy' and 'Terms & Conditions' by clicking on a small box $\Box$ .
+Then select " Next ". d.
+Fill-in your details - (i) ensure your email address is valid; (ii) create your own password ;and (iii) add the CDS account Then click "OK ". e.
+Registration as user completed. f.
+An email notification will be sent to you. g.
 Click the link in the email to verify account.
-Note: If you have already signed up/registered as a user with previously, you are not required to register again.
-In order to be able to view the event, shareholders must add the related CDS in the profile (From the sign up or in the own profile).
+Note: te: • If you have already signed up/registered as a user with previously, you are not required to register again. • In order to be able to view the event, shareholders must add the related CDS in the profile